 Computer Science Teacher Education (CSEd) Grant Program

 In January, CDE will begin accepting registrations from elementary school teachers for the professional development that will be offered for free.
-The department will also provide stipends to participating teachers or funding to pay for substitutes while teachers are in training.
+The department will also provide stipends to participating teachers.
 For more information about this professional development opportunity, visit the Computer Science Teacher Education Grant Program webpage.

 Computer Science Standards